Modifications of torsion-free coherent analytic sheaves: Introduction

 In bimeromorphic geometry, the use of locally free coherent analytic sheaves is limited: The direct image of a locally free sheaf under a proper modification is not locally free any more.
 Instead, it is reasonable to consider the wider category of torsion-free coherent analytic sheaves.
 The restriction to torsion-free sheaves makes sense for bimeromorphic considerations as the torsion of a coherent analytic sheaf is supported on analytically thin subsets.
-To exemplify the use of torsion-free sheaves, just recall that an irreducible reduced compact space $X$ is a Moishezon space if and only if it carries a positive torsion-free coherent analytic sheaf $\sS$ with $\supp(\sS)=X$ (see \eg \Thm 6.14 in \cite{Peternell94}).
+To exemplify the use of torsion-free sheaves, just recall that an irreducible\footnote{We call a complex space \newterm{locally irreducible} if each stalk of its structure sheaf is an integral domain (see \eg \S 1.5 in \cite[\Chap 1]{GrauertRemmertCAS}).
+In particular, it is then automatically reduced.
+On the other hand, we say that a complex space $X$ is \newterm{(globally) irreducible} if the underlying reduced space, $\red(X)$, consists of just one irreducible component.
+If there are more than one components, then $X$ is called \newterm{reducible}.} reduced compact space $X$ is a Moishezon space if and only if it carries a positive torsion-free coherent analytic sheaf $\sS$ with $\supp(\sS)=X$ (see \eg \Thm 6.14 in \cite{Peternell94}).

 Let $\pi\colon Y \rightarrow X$ be a proper modification of a complex space $X$ (cf. \autoref{sec:prelims} for notations).
 Then the direct image $\pi_* \sF$ of a torsion-free coherent analytic sheaf $\sF$ remains torsion-free.
 The problem is here that the analytic inverse image sheaf $\pi^* \sS$ of a torsion-free coherent analytic sheaf $\sS$ is not torsion-free in general.
 For a counter-example, see \eg the example in \cite[\Sec 1]{GrauertRiemenschneider70}, \ie the pullback of the maximal ideal sheaf of the origin in $\CC^2$ under blow-up of the origin is not torsion-free.
 One can say more or less that $\pi^* \sS$ is torsion-free in a point $y\in Y$ if and only if $\sS$ is locally free in $\pi(y)$ (see \cite{Rabinowitz79} or \autoref{rem:Rabinowitz} below).